llm-port/llm-port.github.io/docs/features/pii.md

 - **Telemetry sanitization**: PII entities are redacted from Langfuse traces based on privacy mode
 - **Egress control**: outbound requests can be blocked or redacted before reaching remote providers
 - **Module-aware UI**: PII settings are hidden in the admin console when the module is disabled

+## Dashboard & Event Log

+PII scan events are forwarded from the PII service to the backend and stored in the `pii_scan_events` table.
+The admin console provides:

+- **PII dashboard**: overview of scan activity, entity type distribution, and policy hit rates
+- **Event log**: searchable history of all PII scan events with entity details and redaction actions
+- **Tenant policy admin**: configure per-tenant PII policies, entity types, and fail modes from the settings UI